Bentleigh East - South

 Bentleigh East - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bentleigh East-South has high cultural diversity with 34.2% overseas-born population and 30.7% speaking non-English languages at home.
-Christianity is the dominant religion, comprising 46.5%.
-Judaism is lower than Melbourne's average at 9.2%.
+Bentleigh East-South has a high cultural diversity, with 34.2% of its population born overseas and 30.7% speaking a language other than English at home.
+Christianity is the main religion in Bentleigh East-South, comprising 46.5%.
+Judaism is overrepresented compared to Greater Melbourne's average, making up 9.2% of Bentleigh East-South's population.

 Frequently Asked Questions - Diversity